radshah95/file_processor/README.md

 ]
 ```

-Supported primitive types are mapped to JSON Schema types (`string`, `number`, `integer`, `boolean`).
+Supported primitive types map to JSON Schema types (`string`, `number`, `integer`, `boolean`).

-The backend converts this to the OpenAI function-calling/JSON Mode schema automatically; you don’t need to know that detail.
+The backend converts this to the OpenAI function-calling / JSON-mode schema automatically; you don’t need to know that detail.

 ---